 In my scenario, with no hotspots within 60-miles of me, it has not been profitable in the slightest, but Helium has only just launched in Europe and Blackpool is hardly the epicentre of technology in the UK.

-However, there is potential to earn money, or at least some of your investment back and you are backing a brand new piece of technology.
-So I think for anyone enthusiastic about cryptocurrency, blockchain, IoT or just technology, in general, this is an exciting project to be part of.
+I think for anyone enthusiastic about cryptocurrency, blockchain, IoT or just technology, in general, this is an exciting project to be part of.